 - Pop-Star Composer: Wrote and performed songs for Kiler and S.P.O.N.A soundtracks.

 - Renaissance Man: Why doesn't he record more songs?
 Well... he's a PhD in medicine, is one of Poland's leading specialists on Parkinson's disease, used to be a medical academy lecturer and activist, and took care of detox patients for years.
 Napady might sound like a Wanderlust Song - but it's actually about the life of a man with temporal lobe epilepsy.

 - A lot of his more recent songs are Sci-fi themed, like Atomistyka (that could be read as 'atomic science', 'what a mysticism', 'I dig it', depending on where you put the spaces).

 - Rockers Smash Guitars: Parodied Trope in the video for Dylematythat means where the guitar being shashed and stomped upon is a plushie.
 (No, we don't know where they got it.)

 - Silly Love Songs: Parodies them... with a song showing how to write one.

 - Surrealism: Loads, but Głowy Lenina znad pianina (do obrazu Salvadora Dali)that means merits a special mention, being a sort of Filk Song for... paintings of Salvador Dalí.

 - Three Chords and the Truth: Not very varied melodically, but there is a lot of odd philosophy there.
 Oftentimes Word Salad Philosophy, true.

-- Trash of the Titans: "Przewróciło się, niech leży" that is is about how relaxing it is not to clean up.
+- Trash of the Titans: "Przewróciło się, niech leży" that means is about how relaxing it is not to clean up.

-- Wild Hair: Włosy that is a song about how cool having long hair is.
+- Wild Hair: Włosy that means a song about how cool having long hair is.